noahsalvi/svelte-use-form/README.md

 - valid: boolean
 - touched: boolean
+- values: { [formControlName]: value } > Returns an object with the keys and the values being the name of the FormControl and its value.
 - [formcontrol]: FormControl

 Every input in the form will be accessible through the form directly. e.g. `<input name="email" />` === $form.email